mzt-tang/DnD-Map-Generator/project_requirement/project-requirement.md

 #### 1.3.4 Limitations

-One page on the limitations on the product (9.5.6)

-"Define usability and quality in use requirements and objectives for the system that can include measurable effectiveness, efficiency, satisfaction criteria and avoidance of harm that could arise from use in specific contexts of use." - the book.

-DM uses this to generate a random map, and manage npc's on screen.
-On a much larger screen (wall mounted TV) his map is on display for the players to see.

 ##### 1.3.4.1 Software Limitations
 * The software will be written using the React framework.
 The system will be running on a web application such as "chrome", or something similar like "Node.js".
 A standalone executable application will not be released.